tamasimrei/add-rest/README.md

 The simplest (was-to-be) RESTful application for practicing coding skills.

-Started up as a technical test for a job interview, then decided to put it up on GitHub, making it public.
+Started up as a technical test for a job interview, the main requirement being not using frameworks or libraries; then I decided to put it up on GitHub, making it public.

 Feel free to use any ideas or bits and pieces from this code, I'm also open